Understanding the Impact of Personal Insolvency on Credit Scores

 If you have unmanageable debt and your weekly income doesn’t cover your day-to-day living expenses, you might be facing personal insolvency.
 Personal Insolvency is defined as a situation where you are unable to pay your debts when they fall due.
-Personal insolvencies are on the rise, with the Australian Financial Security Authority (AFSA) recording 31,859 personal insolvency cases in Australia during the 2017/18 financial year; making this the largest annual number since 2010.
+Personal insolvencies still prevelant, with the Australian Financial Security Authority (AFSA) recording 9,545 personal insolvency cases in Australia during the 2021/22 financial year.
 If you’re facing personal insolvency, there are a number of options available to help.
 But these options can have a long-term effect on your credit score which may impact your future when applying for credit.

 What is a Credit Score?